 What is a Tier II MRB?

 A Tier II MRB is directly supporting cannabis, or a business whose primary customers are Tier I MRBs.
-Examples include hydroponic suppliers, packaging suppliers, licensing consultants, industry associations, or marijuana software providers.
+Examples include hydroponic suppliers, packaging suppliers, licensing consultants, industry associations, and marijuana software providers.

 It’s important to note that a Tier II marijuana-related business is not typically held to the same standard of compliance.
 However, financial institutions do still have requirements from FinCEN regarding providing Tier II MRBs financial services.
 This can make things tricky for bank compliance, especially if the business is not specifically using a payment processor for cannabis.
 Because most businesses don’t openly declare their interactions with Tier I MRBs, they could face repercussions if the financial institution finds out, including having their bank or merchant account de-risked and shut down.